 tlntsvr.exetlnrsvr

 tftpd.exe implements the TFTPInternet standard.
-The standard does not require usernames and passwords
+This standard does not require a username and password

 termsrv.exetermservice